Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to create an automated web traffic machine using WordPress.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great features.
+Jetpack is a free WordPress plugin with loads of useful functions.

-After installing Jetpack, connect the plugin to the WordPress.com account you set up in Part 3 …
+After installing Jetpack, connect the plugin to the WordPress.com account you set up in Part Three …

 (Make sure that Jetpack is connected to your WordPress.com account)

-(Jetpack plugin – Publicize)
+(Jetpack – Publicize feature)

-(Distribute your content to several social media sites.)
+(Publicize your content to several social sites.)

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After configuring all plugin and account settings, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-Now, whenever you publish new content, it will automatically get shared online to every account you have set up …
+Now, whenever you publish new content, it will automatically get shared online to all of the accounts you have set up …

 CommentLuv